 - Standard Mattress is a tight fit

-You’ll be happy to know that this crib is affordable at around $200.
+You’ll be happy to know that this crib is affordable.
 It is also sturdy and sits at a cool mid-century design.
 Made of New Zealand Pine, this crib also converts into a toddler bed, daybed, or sofa.

 With its 3 adjustable mattress settings, it allows you to lower height as your baby grows.
 At the price it sells for, you are looking at a quality crib that meets standards.
 What’s better than that?